iMMAP/OasisWebMapping-Lite/README.md

 OasisWebMapping-Lite
 ====================
-All lib folder should be stored one place in server and accessible over http or https
+All files inside lib folder should be stored one place in server and accessible over http or https

 Initial code
 -----------